Step inside this coastal home, filled with art work and pops of bright colour

 ‘After living in a rather small Victorian cottage, it was quite odd to find ourselves with a generous, open-plan living area.
 We brought the furniture from our previous house with us.
 At first, we had difficulty deciding on where to put it all, but in the end we pushed it back against the walls to emphasise the feeling of space.
 We love a clean, unfussy, Scandi look, so that’s what we’ve tried to create.’

-Bright yellow accessories brighten up the black sofa, and the statement colour is echoed in the curtain pattern.
+Bright yellow accessories brighten up the black sofa, and the statement living room colour scheme is echoed in the curtain pattern.

 Bathroom